-Speaking - 15 marks Listening- 5 marks Mark Band I 13- 15 marks Extends the subject matter and elicits responses from the listener; speaks on equal terms with the listener.
-Employs a wide range of language devices accurately and sometimes eloquently Band I 4.5- 5 Responds fully to questions and develops prompts; deals confidently and sometimes enthusiastically with alterations in the direction of the conversation.
+Speaking - 15 marks 0 Mark Band I 13- 15 marks Extends the subject matter and elicits responses from the listener; speaks on equal terms with the listener.
+Employs a wide range of language devices accurately and sometimes eloquently Band 4.5- Responds fully to questions and develops prompts; deals confidently and sometimes enthusiastically with alterations in the direction of the conversation.
 Mark Band II Subject matter is organised and expressed competently; attempts to speak on equal terms with the Responds appropriately and in some detail to questions and prompts; deals appropriately 10- 12 marks listener but with a varying degree of success.
-Employs a good range of language devices soundly 3.5 -4 marks with most of the alterations in the directions of the conversation.
-Mark Band III 7- 9 marks Band III Responds to questions adequately but deals less effectively with prompts; alterations in the direction of the conversation are occasionally dealt with.
-Mark Band IV 4 - 6 marks There is evidence of some sequencing of ideas relating to the subject matter but only inconsistently so; accepts that the listener is in full control of the Band IV 1.5 - 2 Provides limited response to the questions and struggles with developing prompts; tends to maintain the direction of the conversation.
+Employs a good range of language devices soundly 3.5 with most of the alterations in the directions of the conversation.
+Mark Band III 7- 9 marks , Band II Responds to questions adequately but deals less effectively with prompts; alterations in the direction of the conversation are occasionally dealt with.
+Mark Band IV 4 - 6 marks There is evidence of some sequencing of ideas relating to the subject matter but only inconsistently so; accepts that the Provides limited response to the questions and struggles with developing prompts; tends to maintain the direction listener is in full control of the marks of the conversation.